git627/Wikipedia-sentiment-analysis/README.md

 1. wiki_sentiment_single.py: this script allows users to generate sentiment predictions for a single Wikipedia article.
 The user provides a URL as input.
 2. wiki_sentiment_multi.py: this script allows users to generate sentiment predictions for multiple Wikipedia articles.
 The user provides either a list of URLs or a UTF-8 encoded .csv file as input.
 3. sentiment_models.py: this script contains classes representing the various BERT models used for this work.
 Users are free to augment it as they see fit.
+Currently, there is one basic BERT model, one RoBERTa[^3] model, one DistilBERT[^4] model, and the RoBERTuito[^5] model found in the pysentimiento[^6] package.
 4. sentiment_helpers.py: this script contains various helper functions used by the other scripts.

 Additionally, two Jupyter notebooks (wiki_single_example.ipynb and wiki_multi_example.ipynb) are provided as examples for anyone who would like to see how the scripts are used.

+[^1]:Stróżyna, Milena, et al. "Sentiment Analysis of Wikipedia Articles About Companies: A Comparison of Different Models."
+International Conference on Business Information Systems.
+Cham: Springer Nature Switzerland, 2025.
+[^2]:Devlin, Jacob; Chang, Ming-Wei; Lee, Kenton; Toutanova, Kristina (October 11, 2018).
+"BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding".
+[^3]:Liu, Yinhan; Ott, Myle; Goyal, Naman; Du, Jingfei; Joshi, Mandar; Chen, Danqi; Levy, Omer; Lewis, Mike; Zettlemoyer, Luke; Stoyanov, Veselin (2019).
+"RoBERTa: A Robustly Optimized BERT Pretraining Approach".
+[^4]:Sanh, Victor; Debut, Lysandre; Chaumond, Julien; Wolf, Thomas (February 29, 2020), "DistilBERT, a distilled version of BERT: smaller, faster, cheaper and lighter".
+[^5]:Pérez, Juan Manuel, et al. "RoBERTuito: a pre-trained language model for social media text in Spanish." arXiv preprint arXiv:2111.09453 (2021).
+[^6]:Pérez, Juan Manuel, et al. "pysentimiento: A python toolkit for opinion mining and social nlp tasks." arXiv preprint arXiv:2106.09462 (2021).